hadarge/yoshi/docs/faq/EXPORT-MODULES.md

 ### How

 1. Don't include `babel-plugin-transform-es2015-modules-commonjs` to your `.babelrc`.
-(If you are using `babel-preset-env`, `babel-preset-es2015` or other preset which includes this plugin under the hood, use `{ modules: false }` to configure it.
+    * If you are using `babel-preset-env`, `babel-preset-es2015` or other preset which includes this plugin under the hood, use `{ modules: false }` to configure it.
+    * If you are using `babel-preset-wix` there is nothing special you need to do in babel config.
 2. Specify path to your entry file with `module: 'dist/es/src/entry.js'`.
 Please note that Yoshi will create `es` directory with untranspiled modules near your usual transformation output (`dist/src` and `dist/es/src`).

 *package.json*